-(D) Unless prohibited in writing by the commissioner, criteria approved by the commissioner pursuant to subparagraph (C) of this subdivision, may be the subject of a request for alternative criteria under subsection (c)(4) of this section.
+(D) Unless prohibited in writing by the commissioner, criteria approved by the commissioner pursuant to subparagraph (C) of this subdivision, may be the subject of a request for alternative criteria under section 22a-133k-3(c)(4) of the RSRs.

-[(i)] (j) Additional Remediation of [Ground Water.]
+[(i)](j) Additional Remediation of [Ground Water.]
 Groundwater

 Nothing in [sections 22a-133k-1 through 22a-133k-3, inclusive, of the Regulations of Connecticut State Agencies] the RSRs shall preclude the [Commissioner] commissioner from taking any action necessary to prevent or abate pollution, or to prevent or abate any threat to human health or the environment.
-If the presence of any substance impairs the aesthetic quality of any [ground water] groundwater which is or can reasonably be expected to be a source of water for drinking or other [domestic use] uses, additional remediation shall be conducted in order to reduce the concentration of such substance to a concentration appropriate for such use.
+If the presence of any substance impairs the aesthetic quality of any ground[]water which is or can reasonably be expected to be a source of water for drinking or other [domestic use] uses, additional remediation shall be conducted in order to reduce the concentration of such substance to a concentration appropriate for such use.